Edward-Yi/Edward-Yi.github.io/essays/Smart_Questions.md

     }
 I am having a hard time finding the bug.
 Can someone help?
 ```
 The person that requested help sounds like he is demanding help when he initially says "find the bug", after his explanation of what the code should do.
-It also feels like there was no effort to debug the program, looking over the code without going over what it is doing, step by step.
+It also feels like there was no effort to debug the program, looking over the code without going over what it is doing.
+This could also be one of those times a newer programmer could ask for some hints on how to tackle this problem, where to look, or what to do when encountering these bugs.